- The Healer

 Siân has always been attracted to art.
 She started with drawing, but ended up loving a combination of artistic expression combined with journalistic observation because she is captivated by the more social aspects of culture.
 Siân attended audio school and loves sound design since it relates back to capturing the sensory part of life.
 “I love that idea of taking existing things and then showing them through your perspective.”
 However, her simultaneous interest in meaning led her to study philosophy at DePaul in Chicago.
 Side note: while there, her family (including younger brother, James) moved to Cleveland, Ohio which is why Siân landed there afterwards.
 She places a high priority on the equal exchange of ideas and the equal opportunity to flourish.
 As such she is keenly interested in the stories of other humans, particularly those on the disadvantaged end of justice.
 Social justice is a significant interest of Siân’s.
 "There’s something about social justice that makes me feel connected.
 From an early age, I’ve always felt like I should speak out.”

-- Video Production, particularly serving as Director of Photography.
+- Video Production, particularly serving as Director, Editor or Director of Photography.

 - Experienced and versatile in interview driven video production